jnnfrwht14/Module_10_sqlalchemy/README.md

 * app.py - used to retrieve data
 * climate_starter - used to manipulate data
 ## The Waihee frequency data is displayed in frequency.png
-## The Waihee precipitation data is displayed in prcp.pnggit
+## The Waihee precipitation data is displayed in prcp.png